 The Vestibular System

-Postural orientation involves maintaining appropriate alignment between body parts, especially the head and trunk, and understanding our relationship with the environment, achieved through multiple sensory inputs.
+Postural orientation focuses on maintaining proper alignment between different body parts, particularly the head and trunk, while also understanding our position in relation to the environment.
+This alignment is achieved through a combination of sensory inputs.

-Postural equilibrium, also known as balance, refers to an individual's ability to maintain control of their body's center of mass during self-initiated or externally triggered stimuli.
-Self-initiated stimuli could include performing a balancing yoga pose, while externally triggered stimuli could include catching oneself during a fall.
-A person's response in these situations relies on their prior experiences, movement memories, muscular tone, and the goal of the movement they are performing.
+Postural equilibrium, commonly referred to as balance, encompasses an individual's ability to keep their body's center of mass stable in response to both self-initiated and external triggers.
+For instance, self-initiated stimuli could involve holding a balancing yoga pose, whereas external stimuli might include catching oneself during a fall.
+A person's reactions in these scenarios are influenced by their past experiences, movement memories, muscle tone, and the specific purpose of the movement they are executing.

 Challenge...